Skip to main content

 A flow represents an end-to-end path performed by a number of users on the AUT.
 For example, a common flow on e-commerce applications is: View a product > Add it to cart > View cart > Complete checkout.

-To view the visualized flow in Map View, click the flow map icon.
+To export the flow data, click the Export icon.

 Traffic level